 If you want a bit more detail about how clutches work, check out this excellent video from HowStuffWorks…

 Learning clutch control

-- Find the safe, quiet and flat practise area mentioned above.
+- Find a safe, quiet and flat practise area.

 - Ensure the car is properly set up for you.
 If you’re not sure, check out our cockpit drill guide for more information.